AlekseyUrmanov/CoinBaseAPI/DEVUPDATES.md

 ## Dev Updates

+### Update 1.005
+Bot 7 has several reworked methods.
+Temporarily, position managment has been removed, reduction objects have been removed.
+New add-ons include a faster order_book system that allows us to stop polling the api for bid-ask data, instead, there is now a system that algorithmically determines thee bst bid and ask in real time.
+Scondly, reduction objects have been replaced by an update_liquidity function.
+It modifys a new void_orders dictionary.
+This dictionary cointains price levels, within them, open order ids, which each correlates to list of void order ids.
+Reductions are made directly into order_status_dict from the update_liquidity function instead of routing through an object reducing processing time.

 ### Update 1.004
 Bot 6 closely resembles bot 5, however, there are some minor tweaks.
 With the big addition of a position managemnt system.
 It is very preliminary and dose not perform as intended; it is programmed with only a few conditional statements.
 But! it can already manage risk: adjust orders through the LOB to capture opportunity and avoid dry liquidation.